johnnywycliffe/Glittershard/Docs/Technical Manual.md

 Types:
 - Armor piercing: Negates amount of armor equal to value.
 Does nothing against unarmored targets.
+- Blunt: Blunt weapons.
+ANything that doesn't hold an edge.
 - Fire: Heat and direct flame exposure.
 Non magical explosions fall into this category.
 - Ice: Cold and direct ice exposure.
-- Blunt: Blunt weapons.
-ANything that doesn't hold an edge.
+- Necrotic: Literal life draining, advancing diseases and attacking already made wounds.
 - Piercing: Weapons with a sharp edge
+- Water: Water attacks, exposure to water.

 #### Resting & exhaustion
 There are three levels of resting.
 Longer rests also gain the benefits and drawbacks of smaller rests.
 You take around six short rests during a medium rest after all.